 Plum Island was the site of the first battle between British and colonial troops during the Revolutionary War.
-Under orders from General George Washington, troops went ashore near the present site of the lighthouse with the goal of preventing livestock raids by the British.
+Under orders from George Washington, General David Wooster and his troops went ashore near the present site of the lighthouse in 1775 with the goal of preventing livestock raids by the British.
 The British troops garrisoned on the island fired on them, and the colonial troops were forced to retreat across the water back to Oyster Ponds (known today as Orient Point).

-Funds were soon allocated for a replacement, which went into operation in 1869.
-The new lighthouse consisted of a granite, two-story dwelling, with a a white cast-iron tower, capped by a black lantern room, attached to the front of the dwelling’s pitched roof.
-The sixth-order Fresnel lens from the old lighthouse was transferred to the new one, and then upgraded to a fourth-order lens in 1897.
-The old keeper’s dwelling remained standing until 1882.
+Funds were allocated for a replacement on March 3, 1869, and it went into operation in 1870 using the Fresnel lens from its predecessor.
+The new lighthouse consisted of a granite, two-story dwelling, with a white cast-iron tower, capped by a black lantern room, attached to the front of the dwelling’s pitched roof.
+A fog bell, mounted in a wooden tower and tolled by a Steven’s striking apparatus, went into operation with the new light.
+The previous keeper’s dwelling remained standing until 1885.

 Since the locations that required lighthouses also often had strategic military significance, a number of light stations found themselves with military bases as neighbors.
-A tradition developed that allowed lighthouse keepers to purchase food and supplies from the base commissaries to save them a longer trip to a more populated area.
-William Chapel became keeper at Plum Island in 1913 and was accustomed to buying his provisions at Fort Terry, located on Plum Island just east of the lighthouse.
-However, in 1916 Chapel was suddenly informed that he no longer had privileges at the military base.
-This forced him to take his small boat two miles over water to Orient Point, or sometimes all the way to New London, twelve miles across Long Island Sound.
+Such was the case at Plum Island, and a tradition developed that allowed lighthouse keepers to purchase food and supplies from the base commissaries to save them a longer trip to a more populated area.
+William Chapel became keeper at Plum Island in 1913 and was accustomed to buying his provisions at Fort Terry, located just east of the lighthouse, however, in 1916 Chapel was informed that he no longer had privileges at the military base.
+This injunction forced him to take his small boat two miles over to Orient Point, or sometimes all the way to New London, twelve miles across Long Island Sound.
 Other lighthouse keepers were similarly affected by the new rule, and the Lighthouse Board had to intervene on a case-by-case basis.
 Eventually, Chapel and most other keepers regained their access to the bases.

 In 1994, the Fresnel lens and its clockwork mechanism were taken out of the tower and put on display at the East End Seaport Museum in Greenport.

 Erosion of the bank in front of the station caused a generator house to fall into the water in 1997, and not long thereafter the lighthouse itself was at risk.
-In 2000, East End Lighthouses was formed to spearhead the restoration and reactivation of the Plum Island Lighthouse.
-The group has arranged for 15,000 tons of rocks to be brought to the island for the purpose of shoring up the bank and stopping further erosion.
-East End Lighthouses, now part of East End Seaport Museum & Marine Foundation, is working with the Department of Homeland Security, which now controls Plum Island, to restore the venerable lighthouse.
-The island is off limits to the public, so the lighthouse can only be seen from the water.
+In 2000, East End Lighthouses was formed to spearhead the restoration and reactivation of Plum Island Lighthouse.
+The group arranged for 15,000 tons of rocks to be brought to the island for the purpose of shoring up the bank and stopping further erosion.
+Now part of East End Seaport Museum & Marine Foundation, East End Lighthouses is working with the Department of Homeland Security, which now controls Plum Island, to restore the venerable lighthouse.
+As the island is off limits to the public, the lighthouse can only be seen from the water.